Everyone says babies just need their mum and love…which is true but here’s some stuff they’ll also need:

 We didn’t have any changing stuff in our bathroom at the time as it was at the back of the house and freezing cold.
 But we did have another changing station in the nursery for late night poops.
 You’ll use your changing mats more than you’d like to so it’s important to buy a decent one.
 I really liked the mat we were given by Venosure.

 4. Small bath or bath seat.
 Or both.
 We bought an awesome collapsible bath as our bath was also our shower and there wasn’t space to store a baby bath.
-This not only saves on water but feels safer (and more comfortable) as baby is raised and you’re not leaning so hard over the side of the bath.
+This not only saves on water but feels safer (and more comfortable) as baby is raised and you’re not leaning so far over the side of the bath.

 Tiny really didn’t enjoy baths until we bought her an Angel Care bath seat.
 She seemed much happier without having to rely on us to hold her!